Elkfox/shopify-theme-framework/docs/_documentation/focus.md

 handle: "focus"
 category: "javascript modules"
 ---

+Popup visibility is handle by our very own popup module, [Focus](https://github.com/Elkfox/Focus).

 By default Concrete has three popups; cart, address and errors.
 These are located in the snippets directory and are always prefixed with `popup-`.

-Popup visibility is handle by our very own popup module; [Focus](https://github.com/Elkfox/Focus);

 Creating a new popup is very easy; here is the basic structure: